cdesouza02/Lab-Notebook/Weekly Tasks/Fall_2024 Agenda.md

 - [x]  make a recent CBC samples table
 		- how many samples we have for each time period split by diseased vs healthy, and species
 - [ ] update computer off of ventura to use R
+	- [ ] how many samples for each species
 - [ ] **read paper sarah sent**
 - [ ] complete lab safety training
+	- SDS for new chemicals
-- [ ] read lab meeting paper
+- [x] read lab meeting paper
 - [x] concur phoenix travel request
 - [x] submit EHS cert to GW lab drive
 - [x] check in on lab meeting schedule
-- [ ] meeting with sarah Friday
+- [x] meeting with sarah Friday
 - [x] next weeks lab meeting, lab crafts is there anything I should bring, I'll send a slack
 		- pictures of pets
 		- printing pictures of corals (marine science magazine)
 		- explaining what we do as a lab!
 		- talk about open house
-	- respond to the genohub email, we can send 5 more but those are all of the CORDAP and DR samples
+- [x] respond to the genohub email, we can send 5 more but those are all of the CORDAP and DR samples
-	- **"CBC DNA Extraction Plan"**
+ - [ ] **"CBC DNA Extraction Plan"**
+	 - species!!
-	- i'd like to make a poster for the retreat maybe on introducing my ITS2 stuff and the connection to coral bleaching research, add info of bleaching from 072024_PAN?
+ - [x] i'd like to make a poster for the retreat maybe on introducing my ITS2 stuff and the connection to coral bleaching research, add info of bleaching from 072024_PAN?
 	 -

 Sept 16-19
 - [x] EHS biosafety training